-Did you know that we can clear most licensing requests in less than 48 hours if we have all the proper info?
+Clearing a cover song license can take 3-5 business days.
 To make sure your release doesn't take longer than that, use the following tips when filling out your licensing request.

 1.)
 Original Title: